 Updated: Dec 5, 2021

 Have you heard of body burden?
-It’s basically the accumulation of toxins in your body that can sometimes lead to disease or negative symptoms.
+It’s basically the accumulation of toxins in your body that can sometimes lead to negative symptoms or even disease.

 We are surrounded by toxins in our environment.
-Everything from plastic storage containers, clothing, personal hygiene products, beauty products, cooking equipment, furniture, cleaning products, food, and gasoline fumes.
+Everything from plastic storage containers, clothing, personal hygiene and beauty products, cooking equipment, furniture, cleaning products, food, and gasoline fumes.

-While it’s true that your body has an elaborate detoxification system, it can also store toxins in fat tissues.
-And, when the toxic load overwhelms your detox system, your health and quality of life can suffer.
+While it’s true that your body has an elaborate detoxification system to help ease this burden, it can also store toxins in fat tissue.
+When the toxic load overwhelms your detoxification system, your health and quality of life can suffer.